MCorentin/plot_transcripts_filtering.py/README.md

 # Plot transcripts filtering

 Python script to plot the number of transcript left after filtering a RSEM count matrix.
+Will also output the information as a tsv file.
 A transcript is filtered if its expression is not higher than the threshold in any of the samples.

 ## Motivation